How To Install Window Boxes

-Our window boxes are designed to be installed exactly how a professional
+Our window boxes and flower boxes are installed exactly how a professional

 minutes (see video below).
 All of our

-PVC window boxes are installed using lead anchors and lag bolts which lock the boxes to the studs and load bearing portion of the home.
-This keeps your window boxes from having any
+PVC window boxes are installed using lag shield anchors and lag bolts which lock the boxes to the studs and load bearing portion of the home.
+This keeps your flower boxes from having any

 exposed fasteners and allows you to install on brick, siding, stucco,

-or even rock for the gaurantee safest and most secure method available
+or even rock for the guaranteed safest and most secure method available

 with a clear silicon caulk adhesive which prevents water from getting